GENERAL ASSEMBLY OF MEMBERS

 Three to five WIN members are elected to form the Supervisory Board and provide oversight of the WIN Executive Director.
-Currently, Ravi Narayanan chairs the Board composed of: Alejandro Jiménez (Treasurer), Dick van Ginhoven, Casey Kelso, and Susanne Weber-Mosdorf (Ombudsperson).
+Currently, Ravi Narayanan chairs the Board composed of: Brice Boehmer for Transparency International, Alejandro Jiménez for SIWI (Treasurer), Dick van Ginhoven, and Susanne Weber-Mosdorf.

 The Supervisory Board appointed Barbara Schreiner as the Association’s Executive Director (Vorstand) in 2018.